JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7895 days**.

-And here is a just a random fact -  **Neptune was the first planet in our solar system to be discovered by mathematics**.
+And here is a just a random fact -  **The Bank of America was originally called the Bank of Italy until the founder, Amedeo Giannini, changed the name in 1930**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)